Saturday, June 27, 2026

 Of all the amazing masterpieces of architecture India has; they had to pick this!
 Why had they not heard about the largest monolithic structure in the world; the kailasa temple?
 A 107' high building site, two times the size of Parthenon at Athens; carved out of a single rock?

-Shahjehan, according to popular belief killed Mumtaj's husband to marry her.
+ShahJehan, according to popular belief killed Mumtaj's husband to marry her.
 The evidence is a bit weak on that but it is historically proven that Mumtaj bore 14 children in the 19 years they were together and she died in childbirth!
 None of this 'permanently pregnant' status sounds like love to me!

 I visited Agra first time on a grade 2 school trip.
 I do not remember much except the bus ride and the fact that a teacher scolded me for something which I do not recollect.
 There is no picture.
 I wanted to have my picture taken, since so many other people were getting clicked by the commercial photographers.
 I do not think we had a camera along.
 We were so little and it was more than half a century ago.
 It is pretty hazy!
 It was a day trip, we returned late evening and my mother collected me from school.

 There is a B&W group picture from this trip somewhere that features me.
 It is somewhere but also etched on my heart.
 A young boy in shorts standing at an angle to the camera.
 You see they could have easily told me this. " We will get a picture of everyone together", There, see how easy saying the truth was!
-I would have been happy and would never have remembered this bad lifelong experince!
+I would have been happy and would never have remembered this bad lifelong experience of subterfuge!
 I do have a clearer idea of this trip.
 I remember sitting on a stone bench and eating.
-I was still too young to understand that this place was the lover's ' Mecca'!
+I was still too young to understand 'love' and that this place was the lover's ' Mecca'!

-As an adult I did see it in moonlight; eventually.
+As an adult I did see it in moonlight - eventually!
 A friend accompanied me on this occasion.
 We boarded a slow train and travelled on the upper berth from nizamuddin railway station to Agra.
 I liked this trip better because of the company.
 Although there were a few anxious moments and some disagreements.
 Not sure why!
 Anyway I saw it in moonlight and God knows I did not feel any romance in the cold building at all.
 Once you know the history of things , it is not possible to unknow it!
 It will colour all of your experiences going forward.
 Especially if that history was not exactly kosher!

-Agha Khan award for excellence in architecture is prestigious and is held every three years.
+Aga Khan award for excellence in architecture is prestigious and is held every three years.
 I designed the built part (there was a performance part too) one year it was held at Agra.
 There were a few different sites for different elements like seminars/workshops and winning design showcase exhibition ; in addition to the main award ceremony site; which was an open ground at a hotel called Taj Khema.
 You can see Taj from its grounds.
 We used that view as a background for 'no design high creative appeal' effect.
 Incorporating the free view into overall design / planning did go rather well with the client's brief.
 It actually sold our project design.

 I have to admit that Taj looks shimmering in moonlight from a distance.